Erick Fedde outduels a young ace as the Nationals open a doubleheader with a win

 But the matchup with Sánchez disrupted that narrative.
 The Nationals were aggressive and effective at the plate, keyed by the young players at the bottom of their order.
 Fedde shifted his uneven season in the right direction, keeping the Marlins hitless until the fourth.
 The effect was reflected in that well-rounded inning.

 In the top half, the Nationals jumped on Sánchez with three runs in the span of five batters.
 That began with Yan Gomes’s second hit of the evening, a bouncer against the shift.
-After that, García collected his second single, Kieboom walked, Stevenson plated two and Robles brought in another with a blooper to left.
+After that, García hit his second single, Kieboom walked, Stevenson plated two and Robles brought in another with a blooper to left.

 Sánchez came in with a 1.69 ERA in 32 innings, and he continued that success by holding Trea Turner, Juan Soto and Asdrúbal Cabrera to no hits and an intentional walk in six plate appearances.
 He just couldn’t handle everyone else.
 The Nationals often hunted his first or second pitch to avoid his plus change-up in deep counts.
 The strategy chased the 22-year-old after 68 pitches over four innings.